pigeonflight/Recipe-Website-Tutorial/docs/tutorials/setting-up-dev-environment.rst

 In this tutorial we gather our tools.
 We assume that you already have a trusted text editor.
 So we will focus on the tools needed to build out the new application.
+It is recommended that you use a UNIX/Linux environment.
+If you would like to try Pyramid on Windows, read the article :ref:`setting_up_windows_dev_chapter`, while Pyramid works on Windows there is far more documentation and support related to using it on UNIX/Linux.

 Installing the Pyramid Webframework
 -----------------------------------------